festicket/front-end-meta/proposals/route-manager-errors.md

 ## getUrl

-Should checks the parameters, raising errors if the format is not correct.
+Should check the parameters, raising errors if the format is not correct.

 ```javascript
 router.getUrl('festivalGuide', { festivalPk: '123'});